Gower College Swansea: College charity

-The Kenya Community Education Project was set up in 2003 and is ran by the college students.
+The Kenya Community Education Project was set up in 2003 and is run by the college students.
 This project aims to raise money to maintain a feeding programme for over 120 of the poorest pupils at Madungu Primary School in Kenya.
 In addition, it aims to pay the salaries of two teachers and supply them with various educational materials.
 The college holds an annual Kenya Project Day but fundraising continues throughout the year.

-Students participate in the annual Cannock Chase Walk to raise funds as well as various events throughout the year.
-For example, a Walrus Dip.
+Students participate in the annual Cannock Chase Walk to raise funds as well as various events throughout the year including a "Walrus Dip".

 Members of the project have a chance to go to the Kenyan school every other year.

-As of recent years, the college's Islamic Society started up a charity for the Islamic Relief for a week every November.
-Their most recent charity week had raised £1779.60.
+The college's Islamic Society has formed a charity for Islamic Relief, which fundraises for a week every November.

+Esports

+Since its formation in 2019, the college’s official esports team, the GCS Owls, has become part of the college’s digital skills and student enrichment activities.

+The Owls have achieved notable competitive results: